• Skip to primary navigation

 • Grate vs Chop: If you are like me, you will be tempted to chop/mince the carrot in a food processor instead of grating it.
 Please don't do that.
 Grating the carrot will give this dish the texture that is expected of it.

 • I have kept this salad very simple and with few ingredients.
 You may add slices of grapes or pomegranate kernels.
-Adding cucumber pieces and turn this into cucumber kosambari instead of carrot kosambari.
+Add cucumber pieces to make this cucumber kosambari instead of carrot kosambari.

 • This salad is suitable for your toddler 18 months upwards.
 Children will love the texture of this salad.
 They will enjoy feeling the different textures and colors.